boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    simplification it is recommended to rely on the same VLAN identifier for all ACs, when possible.
 However, SDPs for a same slice at different locations may also use different VLAN values.
-Therefore, a VLAN to IETF Network Slice mapping table must be maintained for each AC, and the VLAN allocation must be coordinated between TN orchestration and local segment orchestration.
+Therefore, a VLAN to IETF Network Slice mapping table is maintained for each AC, and the VLAN allocation is coordinated between TN orchestration and local segment orchestration.
 Thus, while VLAN hand-off is simple from the NF point of view, it adds complexity due to the requirement of maintaining mapping tables for each SDP.